Home > City Guides > 15 Things to Know About Living in Pensacola

 A post shared by @instagram

 Looking for nightlife spots and bars in Pensacola?
 You’re in luck.
 Visit the seven rooms of the Seville Quarter—where you can attend Monday Night Bar Bingo with friends at Apple Annie’s, enjoy drinks while listening to piano players during the Dueling Piano Show at Rosie O’Grady’s, and more.
-Grab a Corned Beef Reuben Burrito, Shepherds Pie, and Irish Red Ale from O’Riley’s Irish Pub.
-Enjoy Dumplings, the Brie & Prosciutto Crostini, and cocktails with friends from The Kennedy.
+Grab an Irish Red Ale and the Corned Beef Reuben Burrito or Shepherds Pie from O’Riley’s Irish Pub.
+Enjoy Dumplings, the Brie & Prosciutto Crostini, and cocktails with friends at The Kennedy.
 Attend a live music show, grab a bite to eat, and more at The Handlebar.
 Or try the Original Bushwacker, sing karaoke, and dance the night away at The Sandshaker Lounge on Pensacola Beach.

 Moving to Pensacola?
 Extra Space Storage has convenient self storage facilities located throughout the Florida Panhandle that can help with your transition.
 Find affordable storage units near you in Pensacola!